Kathirikai sadam | Brinjal Rice | Vangi Bath

 • Dry roast all the ingredients mentioned under “Vangi Bath Powder' till they are golden brown.
 Switch off and set aside.
 Once they come to room temperature grind it into a coarse powder without adding water

-• Add 1 teaspoon of oil and add all the ingredients under to “to temper” and let them splutter
+• Add 1 tsp of oil and add all the ingredients under to “to temper” and let them splutter

-• After Brinjal is cool down add 2 tablespoon of ground spice powder and little salt for seasoning
+• After Brinjal is cool down add 2 tbsp of ground spice powder and little salt for seasoning

 • Add remaining oil and cook for 2-3 minutes in low flame and switch off